 Sometimes you have to travel with sensitive data saved on USB flash drive.
 It is small, which means it can be easily lost or stolen.
 This means that anything on your USB flash drive needs to have some kind of encryption on it to deter at least the casual thief or snoop.

 Encryption is a smart idea for protecting data on a USB flash drive, one way to achieve this by making use of a tool like VeraCrypt.
 It is a free and open source disk encryption utility.
 In Windows, it can encrypt a USB flash drive or even the entire storage drive with pre-boot authentication.

 This step by step guide explains how to encrypt an USB flash drive with VeraCrypt.
-It is available for Windows, MacOS, and Linux.
+It is available for Windows, Mac, and Linux.
 For this tutorial we will be using the Windows version of VeraCrypt and installing it on a Windows 10 machine.
-It’s user interface may look slightly different in Linux and MacOS but the important steps should be the same.
+It’s user interface may look slightly different in Linux and Mac but the important steps should be the same.

-Outline of the post:
+Outline of this post:

 - What is VeraCrypt?

 - Encrypting an USB flash drive with VeraCrypt

 - Using an USB flash drive encrypted with VeraCrypt